Henri Blowitz: In fiction

 Blowitz appears as a character in the novella "The Road to Charing Cross" in Flashman and the Tiger (1999) by George MacDonald Fraser.
+He is also referenced in Robert Harris’s An Officer And A Spy as “the most famous foreign correspondent in the world”.
+He was one of the members of the press who attended the criminal court of the Seine where Georges Picquart was facing charges relating to the Dreyfus affair.

-He also appears as a character in the video game 80 Days.
+He appears as a character in the video game 80 Days.